PLC Analog Scaling Calculator

 If you have a 4-20mA pressure transmitter measuring 0-100 Bar: Set Input Low=4, Input High=20, Output Low=0, Output High=100.
 If your multimeter reads 12mA, the pressure is exactly 50 Bar.

-What is the raw value of 20mA in Siemens PLC?
+What is the raw value of 20mA in a Siemens PLC?

 For standard Siemens analog input modules (AI), 20mA corresponds to the integer value 27648.